akgrant43/AkgMiscellaneousUtilities/mc/AKG-SanoPlasma.package/SanoPlasmaPresetGenerator.class/README.md

 	outDir: '/dev/shm/sanoplasma';
 	generate

-The number of crossovers per program can also be specified with the crossoverRange.
-By default, the crossoverRange is the same as the frequencyRange, so there is a single crossover.
-Setting the crossover to a division of the frequencyRange will produce multiple crossovers, given:
+The number of crossovers per program can also be specified with the crossoverCount and crossoverRange:

 startFreq = 1000
 freqRange = 1000
-crossoverCount = 10
+crossoverCount = 20
+crossoverRange = 100

-There will be 10 crossovers per chain.
+There will be 10 crossovers per chain, each running for 100 Hz.

 | generator |
 generator := SanoPlasmaPresetGenerator new